Skip to content

 Poorly Designed Ventilation System

-Poor ventilation system design refers to a ventilation system that is not properly or effectively pushing air.
+Second, poor ventilation system designs refer to ventilation systems that aren’t properly or effectively pushing out air.
 This is caused by poor placement of outdoor intakes or blocked vents due to room arrangements.
-Indoor air pollutants and contaminants (more on that later) often exacerbate these system shortcomings.
-Similarly, poor air circulation also exacerbates these pollutants and contaminants.
+Indoor air pollutants and contaminants often exacerbate these system shortcomings.
+On top of that, poor air circulation can exacerbate these pollutants and contaminants.

 Effects of Poor Ventilation on a Building